qexat/garnet/README.md

  * Monomorphized generics -- for now?
  * Cool arbitrary/rational number types -- can be a lib.

+## Wishlist items

+ * I want to explore having a more orthogonal relationship between tuples, structs, and function args.
+Enums as well.
+ * It would be surprisingly appealing if there were no methods, traits, or anything like that... just data structures, functions and namespaces/modules.
+Look at OCaml's modules for inspiration perhaps.
+ * Better methodology for boilerplate-y things like visitor patterns / big ol' honkin' pattern matches would be very interesting.
+Some nice sugar here may be very productive, personally.

 # Toolchain

  * rustc
+ * `logos` lexer
  * custom parser (recursive descent + Pratt)
  * output wasm with `walrus`